jenaleigh01/django-blog2/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a Site User I can leave comments on a post so that I can be involved in the conversation
+As a Site User I can modify or delete my comment on a post so that I can be involved in the conversation

 **Acceptance Criteria**
-AC1 When a user comment is approved
-AC2 Then a user can reply
-AC3 Given more than one comment then there is a conversation thread
+AC1 Given a logged in user, they can modify their comment AC2 Given a logged in user, they can delete their comment